naggie/dstask/README.md

 Features:

  * Powerful context system
- * Git powered sync/undo/resolve (passwordstore.org style)
+ * Git powered sync/undo/resolve (passwordstore.org style) which means no need to set up a sync server, and sync between devices is easy!
  * Task listing won't break with long task text
  * `open` command -- open URLs found in specified task in the browser
  * `note` command -- edit a full markdown note for a task